stastnypremysl/lsql-csv/README.md

 #### More complicated...

-But this will give not much readable output.
+The previos example don't give much readable output.
 We can use `group by` to improve it (shortened as `g`).

-    lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1", "), if p.1 in g.4, by p.1'
+    lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1","), if p.1 in g.4, by p.1'

+The output will be something like

+    adm:adm,disk,sys,
+    bin:bin,daemon,sys,
+    daemon:adm,bin,daemon,
+    lp:lp,
+    mythtv:audio,cdrom,tty,video,
+    news:news,

-This will cat all groups in one line delimeted by ", ".
-But I want there also default groups!
-How can it be done?
-Really easily.
+This will cat all groups in one line delimeted by ",".

+How can we add default groups too?

-    lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1", "), if p.1 in g.4, by p.1' |
+    lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 cat(g.1","), if p.1 in g.4, by p.1' |
     lsql-csv -d: '- /etc/passwd /etc/group, &1.1 &1.2""&3.1, if &1.1 == &2.1 && &2.4 == &3.3'

-What a nice oneliner (twoliner)!
-Try it yourself!
+This will output something like

+    adm:adm,disk,sys,adm
+    bin:bin,daemon,sys,bin
+    daemon:adm,bin,daemon,daemon
+    lp:lp,lp
+    mythtv:audio,cdrom,tty,video,mythtv
+    news:news,news

 ## Usage
+Now, if you understood the examples, is the time to move forward to more abstract description of the language and tool usage.

     lsql-csv [OPTIONS] COMMAND